h2oai/tutorials/DriverlessAI/build-your-own-custom-recipe/build-your-own-recipe-tutorial.md

 ### Custom Model Recipe

-Models are complex and harder to build therefor in this tutorial a high-level model will build to understand the general mechanics of building a model.
-There will be additional information at the end of this task to help you learn more about custom model making and how to get started.
+Models are complex and harder to build therefor in this tutorial a high-level model will build to understand the general mechanics of building a model. <!--There will be additional information at the end of this task to help you learn more about custom model making and how to get started.-->

 The custom model that we will build is sklearn’s **Extra Trees** or extremely randomized trees model.
 There is Extra Trees for classification ```ExtraTreeClassifier```[1] and regression ```ExtraTreeRegression```[2].